Here are three methods for fetching a video file’s dimensions in Python:

 Code example

-Let’s write a Python code that implements the diagram:
+Let’s write some Python code that implements the diagram:

 import cv2 import os # Creating a custom function that returns dimensions def get_video_dimensions_cv2(video_path): try: # Check if the video file exists if not os.path.exists(video_path): raise FileNotFoundError(f"Video file '{video_path}' not found.") # Open the video file video = cv2.VideoCapture(video_path) if not video.isOpened(): raise Exception("Error opening video file.") # Get width and height of the video width = int(video.get(cv2.CAP_PROP_FRAME_WIDTH)) height = int(video.get(cv2.CAP_PROP_FRAME_HEIGHT)) # Release the video object video.release() # Return the video dimensions return width, height # Handling FileNotFoundError exception except FileNotFoundError as e: print(f"File Error: {e}") except Exception as e: print(f"An error occurred: {e}") finally: if 'video' in locals() and video.isOpened(): video.release() # Defining sample video video_path = "sample.mp4" # Calling the custom function width, height = get_video_dimensions_cv2(video_path) if width and height: print(f"Video dimensions: {width}x{height}")